Mankind has searched for their place in their community, world, and universe.

 But a religion without Goddesses is halfway to atheism.

-We of the Ásatrú believe that the goal of living is to lead a worthwhile and useful life, and we reject both the decaying fabric of modern culture as well as the phony morality of those who would plunge us back to the dark ages.
+We of the Ásatrú believe that the goal of living is to lead a worthwhile and useful life.

 Our values are based on individual liberty, tempered with responsibility, as outlined in the Nine Noble Virtues: Courage, Truth, Honor, Fidelity, Discipline, Hospitality, Industriousness, Self-Reliance, and Perseverance.